DonSchenck/DotNetOnLinux/GettingStarted.md

 `export DOTNET_HOME=$HOME/dotnet`
 `export PATH=$PATH:$DOTNET_HOME`

+### Prove your dotnet installation
+`dotnet --help`
+This will prove that you have successfully installed the dotnet CLI and provide you with an over of the command available.

 ### Create and move into a directory for our "Hello world" code
 `mkdir src`
 `mkdir src/helloworld_cli`